nikkhil160/nikhil/clsafujbu000d09la7zmu52x0.md

 For many small businesses, the journey often starts with sales challenges, tax concerns, and eventually, supply chain obstacles.
 But first, you need sales, and you've probably been bombarded with emails, cold calls, and DMs from people promising to "scale" your business.
 Trust is paramount in navigating this landscape.

 Meet Ella, a close friend who initially sold her beauty products on Etsy.
-When we connected, we decided to migrate her business to Shopify.
+When we connected, we decided to migrate her business to [Shopify](https://shopify.com).
 Why?
 Shopify offered more control over pricing, store customization, and upselling opportunities.

+Ella also read a [blog post](https://nikhil.pro/how-we-made-100k-in-less-than-a-month-using-facebook-ads) on how I did 100K in sales for a similar business

 Once Ella was onboarded to Shopify, we made the complete transition.
 That's when we started running both Facebook and Google Ads campaigns to boost her visibility and sales.